AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-quick-start.md

 ### Handling transient service interruptions

 All applications that communicate with remote systems must manage transient faults.
-Temporary service interruptions are a fact of life in real-world cloud applications.
+Temporary service interruptions are inevitable in real-world cloud applications.

-If you access SDS with .
-NET client libraries methods, transient fault handling is built in; the SDS client automatically retries error codes identified as transient.
+If you access SDS with .NET client libraries methods, transient fault handling is built in; the SDS client automatically retries error codes identified as transient.

-If you are directly calling into AVEVA Data Hub through SDS REST APIs (not using .
-NET), you should consider creating your own retry logic to handle errors identified as transient.
-In this case, we recommend a logic which returns HTTP status code `503: Service Unavailable` : an immediate first retry followed by an exponential backoff.
+If you are directly calling AVEVA Data Hub through SDS REST APIs (not using .NET), you should consider creating your own retry logic to handle errors identified as transient.
+In this case, we recommend a logic that returns HTTP status code `503: Service Unavailable`: an immediate first retry followed by an exponential backoff.

 ### SDS client error

-If you access SDS using the .
-NET client libraries methods, note that any non-success responses returned to the client are packaged in an `SdsHttpClientException` , which is an exception with the following additional properties:
+If you access SDS using the .NET client libraries methods, note that any non-success responses returned to the client are packaged in an `SdsHttpClientException`, which is an exception with the following additional properties:

 ```csharp
 string ReasonPhrase